rvaiya/warpd/man.md

 Simulating a drag operation can be done by activating one of the movement modes, moving to the desired starting location and pressing the drag activation key (default v).
-At this point the same mode will be reopened to facilitate destination selection. warp will then simulate dragging the source to the destination along the shortest linear path.
+At this point the same mode will be reopened to facilitate destination selection. warpd will then simulate dragging the source to the destination along the shortest linear path.
 The end result provides a concise and reasonably flexible mechanism for simulating common mouse operations.
 Paired with discrete mode, the feature can be useful for highlighting text,